Quantum-inspired Chemical Rule for Discovering Topological Materials: Introduction

+In recent years, quantum machine learning (QML) has emerged as a powerful paradigm, integrating concepts from quantum computation and classical data-driven learning.\cite{Biamonte17,Schuld18} Within this framework, hybrid quantum-classical neural networks have become a standard architecture in the noisy intermediate-scale quantum (NISQ) era: a parameterized variationalquantum circuit (VQC) encodes classical data into quantum states, some or all qubits are measured, and the results feed into a classical neural network, with both quantum and classical parameters jointly optimized via backpropagation.\cite{chen2019vqnet,maleki2026qnas}{In such architectures, the variational quantum circuit plays a role analogous to a hidden layer in a classical neural network, actively transforming the input features through trainable quantum gates.} Such hybrid models can capture entanglement and coherence effects beyond classical neural networks, and have been successfully applied to image classification tasks,\cite{Cheng2024_hybrid,basilewitsch2025quantum} establishing their viability for practical machine learning applications.

+In materials physics and chemistry, many emergent properties arise not merely from constituent elements, but from intricate interactions between them—such as orbital hybridization in intermetallic compounds\cite{wang2024intermetallic} and charge transfer at interfaces.\cite{Jiang2024Charges} Capturing such inter-element correlations is essential for predicting material properties, yet remains challenging for classical heuristics that treat elements independently.
+This challenge is ideally suited to quantum-native representations, where probabilities from quantum measurement naturally encode pairwise interactions.

-In this work, we introduce a quantum-inspired chemical rule, $g^{Q}(M)$, derived from a quantum–classical hybrid artificial neural network (QANN) (Fig.~\ref{fig:main_figure}c) designed to incorporate quantum advantages into the identification of topological materials.
+Motivated by these advances, in this work, we introduce a quantum-inspired chemical rule, $g^{Q}(M)$, derived from a hybrid quantum-classical neural network (HQCNN) (Figure~\ref{fig:main_figure}c) designed to incorporate quantum advantages into the identification of topological materials.
+Here, "quantum-inspired" refers to the modeling philosophy: we utilize quantum mechanical concepts—such as probability amplitudes and interference—to naturally capture inter-element interactions.
+It is emphasized that this does not imply a quantum advantage in computation, and the HQCNN is implemented on classical computers via simulating quantum circuits.

 Unlike the classical heuristic of Ma et al.,\cite{Ma36} which assigns an independent scalar propensity to each element, $g^{Q}(M)$ embeds pairwise correlation terms that encode inter-element quantum interactions absent in conventional models.
 The structure of these correlations is further validated using an equivalent complex-valued neural network (CVNN), which independently reproduces the same analytical form and reinforces the interpretability of the rule.